mordvn/pallada_tgbot/README.md

 - Thanks to SibSAU for providing schedule data
 - All contributors who have helped improve this bot
 - The Python Telegram Bot community for their excellent documentation and support
+- GPT-4 for powering the AI analysis features

 ## Support the Project ❤️